Refractive error: Diagnosis

 Blurry vision may result from any number of conditions not necessarily related to refractive errors.
-The diagnosis of a refractive error is usually confirmed by an eye care professional during an eye examination using a large number of lenses of different optical powers, and often a retinoscope (a procedure entitled retinoscopy) to measure objectively in which the person views a distant spot while the clinician changes the lenses held before the person's eye and watches the pattern of reflection of a small light shone on the eye.
-Following that "objective refraction" the clinician typically shows the person lenses of progressively higher or weaker powers in a process known as subjective refraction.
+The diagnosis of a refractive error is usually confirmed by an eye care professional during an eye examination using a large number of lenses of different optical powers, and often a retinoscope (a procedure entitled retinoscopy).
+The eye care professional instructs the patient to view a distant spot while the clinician changes the lenses held before the person's eye and watches the pattern of reflection of a small light shone on the eye.
+Once the clinician arrives at an estimate of the patient's "objective" refractive error, the clinician typically shows the patient lenses of progressively higher or weaker powers in a process known as subjective refraction.